 Why depression requires special attention?

-Every one of us has had days when just the thought of getting out of bed felt unbearable and the Los-Angeles sunny blue skies peeking into our bedroom felt dull and grey.
-These days when our bed seemed to be the only safe refuge from the overwhelming and joyless world are quite rare for most of us.
-However, they provide us with an excellent sense of what depression feels like.
-The combination of low motivation, lack of interest and pleasure, low energy, withdrawal from the world, emptiness, guilt, purposelessness and worthlessness are just few examples of the pain that comes with experiencing depression.
+Every one of us has had days when just the thought of getting out of bed feels unbearable and the Los Angeles, California sunny blue skies peeking into our bedroom feel dull and grey.
+These days provide us with an excellent sense of what depression feels like.
+The combination of low motivation, lack of interest and pleasure, low energy, withdrawal from the world, emptiness, guilt, purposelessness, and worthlessness are just a few examples of the pain that comes with depression.

-Situational depression is quite common and many of us have experienced short episodes of depression in response to a breakup, loss or other traumatic life event.
-Depression is more common in LGBTQI+ community and amongst gay men.
-The reason for greater rates of depression within gay community is the additional burden of marginalization, discrimination, victimization and social injustice gay community tend to experience.
-Growing up gay in our culture carries a heavy burden of secrecy, guilt and shame, which is exacerbated by social rejection, victimization and bullying.
+Situational depression is quite common and many of us have experienced short episodes of depression in response to a breakup, loss, or trauma.
+Depression is more common in the LGBTQI+ community and among gay men.
+The reason for greater rates of depression within the gay community is the additional burden of marginalization, discrimination, victimization, and social injustice the gay community tends to experience.
+Growing up gay in our culture carries a heavy burden of secrecy, guilt, and shame, which is exacerbated by social rejection, victimization, and bullying.
 These internal and external pressures add to the natural challenges of growing up and add to the risk of developing depression.

 On the positive side, the commonly held belief that depression is chronic and difficult to treat is simply not true.
-In my Los Angeles clinic I have worked with numerous LGBT as well as non-LGBT clients who came in suffering from depression.
+In my online therapy clinic in Lo Angeles, California I have worked with numerous clients who came in suffering from depression.
 Nearly all were able to fully recover from depression and re-engage in life with vigor and enjoyment.
-Psychotherapy, counseling and guidance of a seasoned therapist are essential in the process of recovery from depression and in restoring our sense of joy and well-being.
+Psychotherapy, counseling, and guidance of a seasoned therapist are essential in the process of recovery from depression and in restoring our sense of joy and well-being.
 The process of healing requires full dedication and engagement, however, the rewards of feeling alive and vibrant again are absolutely priceless.

 What causes depression?